River green, record crappie, mango salsa: Notes, Chicago outdoors

 DALE’S MAILBAG

-COMMENT: An email from Willie Levenson, Ringleader, Human Access Project, came on dying the Chicago River green for St. Patrick’s Day.
+COMMENT: An email from Willie Levenson, Ringleader, Human Access Project, came on dying the Chicago River green for St. Patrick’s Day celebration.
 Levenson was a featured speaker at the Chicago River Summit a few days before the traditional dying of the river green.
 Here is his note:

 As a visitor to Chicago and a River Activist from Portland.

-As a follow up to your story: (letter to the editor maybe )
+As a follow up to your story [click here for the column on March 10 on swimming the Chicago River]: (letter to the editor maybe )

 As an outsider from Portland when Friends of the Chicago River told me that Chicago dyes the Chicago River green for St. Patrick’s Parade Day I was flabbergasted and couldn’t completely imagine what that would look like.
 The Friends are obviously against this and is beginning the hard, nuanced work of changing this behavior.